HectorCastelli/shop-billing-test/ARCHITECTURE.md

   - Add Products to order
   - Remove Products from order
   - Get total price of an order
-  - Effectivate an order (AKA pay for it)
+  - Conclude an order (AKA pay for it)

 - Products
   - Create unit-based products